ScrollPrize/scrollprize-website/docs/05_tutorial2.md

 That is a what we call a “word soup” — letters floating in the air.
 Our real datasets aren’t nearly as pretty as this, but this should you give some idea of what volumetric data of papyrus scrolls look like in the best case scenario.

-However, it’s still hard to read anything. [“Tutorial 3: Virtual Unwrapping”](tutorial3) should help with this.
+However, it’s still hard to read anything. [“Tutorial 3: Segmentation and Flattening”](tutorial3) should help with this.

 ### Meshes